10 years from the 2009 bottom: cash investors lose twice

-Mainstream investment trusts demonstrate they deliver income AND growth
+Mainstream investment trusts demonstrate they deliver both income and growth

-The research team at Master Adviser, the income specialist financial planners, has compared the income received from top investment trusts to interest from high street deposit accounts, Santander as proxy.
+The research team at Master Adviser, the income specialist financial planners, has compared the income received from top investment trusts to interest from high street deposit accounts, using Santander as a proxy.

 Starting with £50,000, cash interest to an income investor was £7,850 over ten years and the deposit remains at £50,000.

 Lowland Investment Trust led the pack for income investors producing five times as much income, at £42,272, and has then turned the capital into £150,284

 Cash interest for a 2009 depositor remains at 1.15%, but the income yield for a 2009 buyer of Lowland shares now sits at 12.27% (£6,136 on £50,000).

 For a £50,000 income seeker from 2009 (31/12/2008) the figures are: